catchupTJC/catchuptjc.github.io/_posts/2021-02-26-(SG)Loved by God.md

 God loves His people.
 It is explicitly stated in the Bible.

 For example, we turn to John 11:3-5.
+*Therefore the sisters sent to Him, saying, “Lord, behold, he whom You love is sick.”
+When Jesus heard that, He said, “This sickness is not unto death, but for the glory of God, that the Son of God may be glorified through it.”
+Now Jesus loved Martha and her sister and Lazarus.*

 These 2 sisters and brother were ordinary people, just like us.
 But Jesus loved them.
 It says Lazarus is the one Jesus loved.
 In other parts of the Bible, it’s recorded that Jesus loved John.
 Jesus loved all the apostles, including Judas Iscariot who was to betray Him.
 Jesus loved the rich ruler.
 In the famous verse John 3:16, Jesus loves the whole world.

 Dan 9:23